-If you’re a CFD trader, you’ve probably heard of copy trading and you might be keen to give it a go.
+If you’re a casual financial trader, you’ve probably heard of copy trading.
+Perhaps you’ve even thought about using this strategy to compliment your trading style.
 But can you really make money by doing copy trading?

-With this in mind, there are several techniques that you can use to spread your bets and maximise returns.
-One of the most popular copy trading platforms is eToro.
+With this in mind, there are several techniques that you can use to spread your bets and maximise potential returns.
+A great FX copy trading platforms is FX Pro Copy Trade.
 You can check the profiles of thousands of traders and set up your trades easily.

 Social trading takes the strain